TeletronicsDotAe/infinite-gallery/demo/README.md

 ## Meteor

-No demonstration of this "raw" componenet here, but see the demo of the Meteor package of the componenet wrapped as a Angular module [here](https://github.com/TeletronicsDotAe/infinite-gallery-angular/tree/master/demo)
+Currently no demo of the released Meteor package of this "raw" componenet, but see the demo of the Meteor package of this componenet wrapped as a Angular module [here](https://github.com/TeletronicsDotAe/infinite-gallery-angular/tree/master/demo)

 ## Checked out code